oatlog/oatlog/doc/planning_report/main.typ

 The main focus is on optimizing the run time of the generated e-graph engine, with the time to compile the theory into generated code being less important.
 In terms of features, we are aiming to implement a similar feature set to egglog @egglog.
 That roughly includes
-- Declaring sorts
+- Declaring sorts.
-- Declaring functions
+- Declaring functions.
-- Defining rules that match e-nodes using premises and that apply actions
+- Defining rules that match e-nodes using premises and that apply actions.
-- Premises that implicitly declare e-class variables and constrain those variables by requiring e-nodes using those e-classes
+- Premises that implicitly declare e-class variables and constrain those variables by requiring e-nodes using those e-classes.
-- Actions that add e-nodes, create new e-classes and unify existing e-classes
+- Actions that add e-nodes, create new e-classes and unify existing e-classes.

 The final thesis will specify the exact language our code implements.
 @library-usage shows an example of what using our library could look like.